Teaching the Game

 The Georgia Council on Economic Education has lessons and materials to help your students get the most of their Stock Market Game experience.

-- “Learning from the Market: Lesson Plans for Grades 4-12,” an invaluable curriculum guide to help teachers connect the Stock Market Game to their curriculum.
-Download the guide. >
+- “SMG Essential Syllabus” an invaluable curriculum guide to help teachers connect the Stock Market Game to their curriculum.
+Download the guide.

 - GCEE offers training through workshops and other resources to help teachers make the Stock Market Game an effective teaching tool.
 Contact GCEE for more information.